Karl Kilbom: Becoming a Communist

 In 1910, Karl Kilbom moved to Halmstad to do work for the Social Democratic party there.
 Within the party, Kilbom sided with the Left Opposition led by Zeth Höglund against the reformist party leader Hjalmar Branting.
-In 1917 the party split in two and Kilbom joined its Left-leaning faction, which supported the Bolsheviks in Russia and was called the Social Democratic Left Party of Sweden.
+In 1917 the party split in two and Kilbom joined its Left-leaning faction, the Social Democratic Left Party of Sweden, which supported the Bolsheviks in Russia.
 It soon evolved into the Communist Party of Sweden.
 Already in 1915, Karl Kilbom had been made one of the main Swedish contacts with the Russian Bolsheviks and worked closely with Nikolai Bukharin who lived in Sweden during the war.

 In the spring of 1917, Kilbom was sent to Finland on behalf of the Swedish Left-Socialist to persuade the Finnish Social Democrats to turn left too, but he soon realized that the Finnish socialists were already further to the left than himself, and in less than a year Finland would experience its own workers revolution.

-From Finland, Kilbom traveled to Russia together with his Finland-Swedish comrade Karl H. Wiik, and after some difficulties at the border, they arrived in Petrograd and were greeted by Alexandra Kollontay.
+From Finland, Kilbom traveled to Petrograd together with his Finland-Swedish comrade Karl H. Wiik, and after some difficulties at the internal border, they arrived and were greeted by Alexandra Kollontay.
 In Petrograd Karl Kilbom was taken to see a debate between Alexander Kerensky and Vladimir Lenin in front of a huge crowd of workers and soldiers.
 Kilbom did not understand what the speakers said, but afterwards Kollontay told him Lenin had spoken about the importance of making peace with Germany, while Kerensky had been speaking of continuing the war.
 The same evening, Kilbom had a chance to talk to Lenin briefly.
 They had met once before in Stockholm, and the Bolshevik leader now told him that a new revolution, in which the communists would take power, was imminent, and that he hoped the Swedish comrades would be prepared for the same.

 Back in Sweden, Kilbom started working for the newly launched Left Party paper Politiken.